In-Progress Grade (“IP”)

-Northern Arizona University uses the "IP" grade for courses that, by their content and requirements, normally require more time than the term or session for which you have enrolled.
-NAU recognizes the following graduate courses as appropriate for the "IP" grade: final project (689), thesis (699), dissertation (799), field work experience, and internship.
+Northern Arizona University uses the "IP" grade for courses that, by their content and requirements, normally require more time than the term or session for which a student has enrolled.

 A grade of "IP" is most often used for graduate courses.
 For undergraduates, work that isn’t finished at the end of a term (such as research or an internship), is more often given a grade of incomplete ("I").
 (See section, below, about incompletes.)
 Occasionally, though, an undergraduate student may be assigned a grade of “IP.”